Case study Carbide recycling

 Solution:

-• Technical advice and analysis by our engineering
+• Technical consultancy and analysis Engineering

 • Development of a customized soft felt sealing concept